percona/pmm-doc/docs/details/develop-checks.md

 To reflect these changes, the old **Security Threat Tool** option in PMM 2.26 in earlier has been renamed to **Advisors** and the checks use a slightly different format.

 ### Develop security checks for PMM 2.26 and older
-The query for Security Checks (developed for PMM 2.26 and older) can also contain a MongoDB query document (as a string with proper quoting).

-### Function signature for security checks

 The function signature checks developed for PMM 2.26 and older can be **def check(docs)**  or **def check_context** (docs, context), where **docs** is a list of dicts.

 ### Format